CCA Bootcamp – What to Expect During Your Brief but Brutal Letter Carrier Initiation

 Orientation – Sworn in or Sworn at?

-Orientation will be the first step along in your postal journey and by far the most pleasant.
-At this point you will be buzzing with satisfaction and pride that you were picked for the job from among hundreds of candidates.
-As you walk through the orientation doors you will be sure you did the right thing because the classroom will be clean, sterile, and non threatening, and the people herding the newbies around will all be so friendly, patient, and helpful.
+Orientation will be the first step in your postal journey and by far the most pleasant.
+At this point, you will be buzzing with satisfaction and pride that you were picked for the job from among hundreds of candidates.
+As you walk through the orientation doors you will be sure you did the right thing because the classroom will be clean, sterile, and nonthreatening, and the people herding the newbies around will all be so friendly, patient, and helpful.

 The reason the orientation directors are no nice is because there is a tremendous chasm that exists between life in an isolated ivory tower office cubicle and life out in the trenches where the real postal battles are fought, which is where you will be going shortly.
 These folks are friendly because they go home early on Fridays, have weekends off, and do not have to work unpaid overtime.
 You will soon notice a marked contrast between their perky, alert attitudes and the distant, stunned, shell-shocked expressions you will get from your supervisors in the delivery unit, which is the equivalent of the Postal Russian front.

-From orientation the next phase of CCA bootcamp, actually referred to in rather grandiose style as "CCA Academy," consists of a three day training session.
+From orientation the next phase of CCA Bootcamp, actually referred to in a rather grandiose style as "CCA Academy," consists of a three-day training session.
 Hopefully, as you take that tentative first step onto the surface of Planet Postal, the screening process will have eliminated you as a possible sufferer of Attention Deficit Disorder.
-Otherwise your three day classroom experience is going to be one heck of a dull ride.
-There is not enough caffeine in South America that could have kept me awake through this tedious three day process of watching one mind-numbing computerized power point slide after another, all of which seem to be written in some strange, completely incomprehensible language.
+Otherwise, your three-day classroom experience is going to be one heck of a dull ride.
+There is not enough caffeine in South America that could have kept me awake through this tedious three-day process of watching one mind-numbing computerized PowerPoint slide after another, all of which seem to be written in some strange, completely incomprehensible language.
 So I suppose it was a good thing that when I came in there were human trainers who would throw heavy and sharp objects at us in the afternoon to keep us alert.

 To prepare you for your upcoming driver's training, you will also be shown a goofy movie called DDC (Defensive Driving Course).
 This film makes many silly references to popular space movies like Star Wars and Star Trek, as if you will be maneuvering through asteroid fields instead of around lawn ornaments and school children during the course of your daily deliveries.
 Apparently this video is so nauseatingly embarrassing that your training director completely vanishes until it is over, apparently to avoid the shame of guilt by association.

-The Post Office does not want you to drive on the wrong side of the road or drink Emu lager on the clock, thank goodness for everybody, but they do expect you to operate a right hand drive vehicle.
-Therefore, before you check in to your assigned postal facility you are going to have approximately 2-4 days of drivers training, where you will either drive the LLV (Long Life Vehicle), or the slightly larger FFV (Flex Fuel Vehicle), depending on what they operate at your assigned station.
+The Post Office does not want you to drive on the wrong side of the road or drink Emu lager on the clock, thank goodness for everybody, but they do expect you to operate a right-hand drive vehicle.
+Therefore, before you check in to your assigned postal facility you are going to have approximately two to four days of drivers training, where you will either drive the LLV (Long Life Vehicle), or the slightly larger FFV (Flex Fuel Vehicle), depending on what they operate at your assigned station.